 At face value, it seems logical that insurance companies are responsible for paying health benefit claims.
 But are they?

 Determining the entity responsible for paying claims requires an understanding of how health benefit plans are structured and governed.
 In the US, most private-sector employers offer employees the opportunity to participate in a health benefit plan: either (1) a self-funded or (2) a fully insured plan with most employers electing to offer self-funded health plans to their employees.
-Effectively, according to KFF, 67% of covered employees are participants of self-funded health plans.
+Effectively, according to KFF, 67% of covered employees are participants of self-funded health insurance plans.

 In the simplest of terms, the difference between a self-funded and a fully insured plan can be described as: